 As an open source project, participation in OPNFV is open to all, whether you are an employee of a member company or just passionate about network transformation.
 The best way to evaluate, learn, contribute, and influence the direction of the project is to participate.

 In order to gain access to the developer tools supporting OPNFV, you must first create a Linux Foundation account.
 Once your registration is complete, visit the tools page where you will find links to all of the developer tools available and check out these OPNFV tutorial videos.
 You can also find developer resources on the the getting started wiki page and developer onboarding materials here.
 We hope that you will contribute code, file JIRA tickets, or review other’s work and help us make this a platform that fills the needs of the broader industry.
+The Linux Foundation account will also enable you to get on-demand infrastructure resources to try out OPNFV or develop on it through our Lab-as-a-Service offering.

 This blog post from the technical community also provides some great insight on how to get started.